 Outside of the main building is a blue dust collector used for collection of dust from the machine shop.
 This is included in PTI 34-00A.
 It is inside of a fenced area.
 No particulate was seen on the ground around the unit.
 There is no pressure drop gauge on the unit, and no way to tell if it is operating properly.
-Also, there are holes in the discharge socks connected to the four (4) 55-gallon drums that sit under the unit to collect particulate removed.
+There were no holes in the discharge socks connected to the four (4) 55-gallon drums that sit under the unit to collect particulate removed.
+(The recommendation from last inspection that the discharge socks be replaced was apparently taken.)
 The unit is checked every two weeks and the 55-gallon drums are emptied maybe two to three times a year.
 The dust collector connects to a room air pickup located in the ceiling of the machine shop, so the dust collector probably does not pick up large enough particles that would end up in the 55-gallon drums.
 Compliance with the emission limit in SC I.1 is assumed as there is no evidence otherwise.
 The exhaust vent stack on EU-DUSTCOLLECTOR is horizontal, and probably at the minimum height of 13 feet as allowed in PTI 34-00A.
-It is recommended that the discharge socks be replaced.

-Also, in the fenced area is a small white vacuum unit which is exempt per Rule 281(2)(a).
+Also, in the fenced area is a small white vacuum unit which is exempt per Rule 281(2) (a).
 Located out back is a trash compactor beside the dust collector.